benstahatch12/Rubik-Cube/README.md

 # Rubik-Cube
-How to solve a Rubik Cube
+How to solve a Rubik Cube.
+It is fairly simple.
-My name is Ben